eficode-academy/oidc-oauth2-katas/using-tokens.md

 still has a valid session is to re-authenticate, e.g. re-do the authorization code flow login.

-> With in-browser Javascript we can do more, but that is not within the scope of this exercise.
+> With in-browser Javascript and 3rd pasrty cookies we can do more, but that is not within the scope of this exercise.

 To see current user login sessions from a KeyCloak perspective, go to KeyCloak and in the left-hand menu select `Users` and then `View all users` in the top menu.
 Next, click on the user ID of the user logged-in and then `Sessions` in the top menu.
-Next, you will see the following (do not press the `Logout` button yet!):
+Next, you will see the following (**do not press the `Logout` button yet!**):

 > ![User login sessions](images/keycloak-user-sessions-anno.png)